goldentom66/geometry/README.md

 # geometry
-Frontend Challenge with React, Redux, Webpack, Bootstrap, and Less
+Frontend challenge with React, Redux, Webpack, Bootstrap, and Less

 # How to run
 1. If nodejs not installed, please install nodejs first.
 And then run: